Beijing insists that its army of researchers are making steady headway towards the year-end rollout of indigenous vaccines against Covid-19.

 Meanwhile, leading Western drugmakers like AstraZeneca have revealed ailments among some volunteers who received jabs.
 SinoPharm has not responded to emailed inquiries requesting more details about its trials as well as the safety of its vaccines.

-Beijing has pledged vaccine donation and adequate supply with deep discounts to Cambodia, Laos, Thailand, Myanmar and other countries along the Mekong River as well as to a number of African nations from Morocco to Mauritius.
+Beijing has pledged vaccine donation and adequate supply with deep price discounts to Cambodia, Laos, Thailand, Myanmar and other countries along the Mekong River as well as to a number of African nations from Morocco to Mauritius.

 The Philippines has also been assured of priority by Beijing after Rodrigo Duterte reputedly agreed to cast aside disputes and backed off from countering Beijing’s territorial claims in the South China Sea.